 Few individuals have exerted as strong an influence on twentieth-century American art and culture as the photographer and art dealer Alfred Stieglitz.
 Born in Hoboken, New Jersey, in 1864 during the Civil War, Stieglitz lived until 1946.
 He began to photograph while a student in Berlin in the 1880s and studied with the renowned photochemist Hermann Wilhelm Vogel.
 On his return to the United States in 1890, he began to advocate that photography should be treated as an art.
 He wrote many articles arguing his cause, edited the periodicals Camera Notes (1897-1902) and Camera Work (1903-1917), and in 1902 formed the Photo-Secession, an organization of photographers committed to establishing the artistic merit of photography.

 Stieglitz photographed New York for more than twenty-five years, portraying its streets, parks, and newly emerging skyscrapers; its horse-drawn carriages, trolleys, trains, and ferry boats; as well as some of its people.
 In the late 1910s and early 1920s, he also focused his camera on the landscape around his summer home in Lake George, New York.
-Many of Stieglitz's photographs taken there record the long, languid days of summer spent swimming in the lake.
-In 1918 Stieglitz became consumed with photographing his wife, the artist Georgia O'Keeffe.
+In 1918 Stieglitz became consumed with photographing his future wife, the artist Georgia O'Keeffe.
 For many years he had wanted to make an extended photographic portrait--he called it a composite portrait--in which he would study one person over a long period.
 Over the next nineteen years he made more than 330 finished portraits of her.
-Beginning in 1923 and continuing throughout the 1920s, he also became preoccupied with another subject, clouds, making more than 300 finished studies of them.
+Beginning in 1922 and continuing throughout the 1920s, he also became preoccupied with another subject, clouds, making more than 300 finished studies of them.

 Photography was always of central importance to Stieglitz: not only was it the medium he employed to express himself, but, more fundamentally, it was the touchstone he used to evaluate all art.
 Just as it is apparent today that computers and digital technology will dominate not only our lives but also our thinking in this century, so too did Stieglitz realize, long before many of his contemporaries, that photography would be a major cultural force in the twentieth century.
 Fascinated with what he called "the idea of photography," Stieglitz foresaw that it would revolutionize all aspects of the way we learn and communicate and that it would profoundly alter all of the arts.